inpsyde/vip-composer-plugin/README.md

 #### `/wp-config.php`

-WordPress configuration file for the local environment.
+WordPress' configuration file for the local environment.
 This is slightly different from a "standard" `wp-config.php` because it contains
 - definition of `WPMU_PLUGIN_DIR` pointing `/vip-go-mu-plugins` as the source of MU plugins.
 - a `require` statement to load `vip-config/vip-config.php` simulating what happens in VIP Go